ECG anomaly detection with the LSTM-AD SageMaker algorithm

 import numpy as np

-# SageMaker algorithm ARN from AWS Marketplace
+# SageMaker algorithm ARN, replace the placeholder below with your AWS Marketplace ARN

 algo_arn = "arn:aws:sagemaker:<...>"